gatblau/europa/readme.md

 **NOTE**: at this point a new image could be exported for distribution with the new settings.

-### Changing the kickstart file
+### Changing the language before the build

-If you want to build the image with a particular language by default, update the [kickstart](build/http/ks.cfg) file before running the build process, with the  the desired language and keyboard layout in the lines below:
+If you want to build the image with a particular language by default, update the [kickstart](build/http/ks.cfg) file before running the build process by finding and updating the lines below:

 ```sh
 # Language for the install